hunction/AI-X-DeepLearning/README.md

 #  3. Methodology
         - Just use tensorflow.kears 's Dense / activation / Conv2D Layers for making Networks.
           we have some experiments that change some hyperparameter such as filter size , activation functions , Network depth etcs.
+          And then compare those experiments with other state-of-the-arts networks.

+#  4. Evaluation & Analysis